In this article

 Note: Permutive enforces schema validation, so if the event comes in with the wrong structure, or the properties have the wrong type then the event will not be collected.

-Add New Data and Stop Collecting Data
+Add New Data or Stop Collecting Data

 You can always start collecting new data points, and stop sending in data for existing data points.
 This is possible because Permutive events supports schema migration.